elastic/kibana/packages/README.md

 package's `package.json`.
 E.g. if the name is `@kbn/datemath` the folder name should be `kbn-datemath`.

-Preferably use the `@kbn` namespace for these packages.

-Unless we intend to publish these packages, they should be marked with `"private": true`.
+All new packages should use the `@kbn` namespace, and should be marked with `"private": true`.